 Likewise, we believe that our strategy to maintain our focus on customer satisfaction will allow us to keep providing a better service to our growing customers.
 Since our privatization, we have expanded our operations from 82 airports and approximately 109 thousand flights (298 flights per day on average) in 2015 to 93 airports and 135 thousand flights (371 flights per day on average) in the twelve month period ended September 30, 2019.
 This translates in 11 additional airports and 25% more daily flights since our privatization.
-As of September 30, 2019 we serve eight destinations in the North American region compared to the two destinations we served in 2015 and our flight frequencies to North America have increased 3.5x during such period, from 16 weekly flights in 2015 to 56 as of September 30, 2019.
+As of September 30, 2019 we serve eight destinations in the North American region compared to the two destinations we served in 2015 to 56 as of September 30, 2019.
 Since our privatization, we have also had a 47% increase in number of customers, from 11.3 million in 2015 to 16.6 million in the twelve months period ended September 30, 2019.